 Figure 2 Monthly number of administered pneumococcal vaccine doses by type and age-group

-Table 12 shows the number of children in each birth-cohort who had received zero, one, two, and three doses of a pneumococcal conjugate vaccine by four years of age.
+Table 12 shows the number of children in each birth-cohort who had received zero, one, two, or three doses of a pneumococcal conjugate vaccine by four years of age.
 Children who moved to or from the country before four years of age, were excluded from the table.

 Table 12 The number of children in each birth-cohort who has received from zero to three pneumococcal conjugate vaccine doses